18F/handbook/docs/how-we-work/equipment.md

 ## Tools

 * Headphones with microphone (for calls)
-* For inspiration from a coworker's setup, see [Our Workspaces](https://trello.com/b/TJsUalpG/our-workspaces)Trello.
+* For inspiration from a coworker’s setup, see [Our Workspaces](https://trello.com/b/TJsUalpG/our-workspaces)Trello.

 ## Software